 ‘Big Brother is watching you’ is perhaps the most famous quote from Orwell’s novel 1984.
 It is a consolation to devoted members of the Party, who can trust that they will be protected against all evil by the mysterious, yet powerful and omnipresent gaze of Big Brother.

 On the other hand, the slogan may well be the worst nightmare of the people who secretly oppose the Party.
 To them, the all-watching eye can spark extreme anxiety.
-Telescreens that can watch your every move increase the dissidents’ fear of being caught and of suffering the dreaded fate of many dissidents before them.
+The dissidents are afraid of being caught and suffering the dreaded fate of many others before them, knowing that telescreens watch their every move.

 Take a moment to reflect which group you identify with most.
-Are you scared you’ll get ill because of the reckless behaviours of others?
+Are you scared of getting ill because of the reckless behaviours of others?
 Or do worry that we might end up with a totalitarian government that scrutinises your every move?

 These lines of thought are both driven by different fears: a fear of death by illness on the one hand, and the fear of punishment, marginalisation and observation on the other hand.
 The secret to thriving in the current times is that you need to overcome these fears to live a meaningful and happy life.